AliHaiderAhmad001/Transformer-from-Scratch-with-Tensorflow/README.md

         Args: The normalize function takes a line of text as input.
         Return: Normalized English and French sentences as a tuple (eng, fra).
         """
+        # converts characters to their standardized forms (e.g., converting full-width characters to half-width)
         line = unicodedata.normalize("NFKC", line.strip())

         # Perform regular expression substitutions to add spaces around non-alphanumeric characters